FIREFIGHT-RELOADED/FIREFIGHT-RELOADED-src-sdk-2013/README.md

 - BSNOOCH Board: http://bsnooch.com/forums/index.php?board=68.0
 - Steam Store page: http://store.steampowered.com/app/397680

 **NOTE: PLEASE NOTE THAT THIS REPOSITORY MAY HAVE UNFINISHED OR BUGGY CODE FROM A NEWER RELEASE OF FIREFIGHT RELOADED.
-KEEP THIS IN MIND BEFORE COMPILING OR DISTRIBUTING.**
+KEEP THIS IN MIND BEFORE COMPILING OR FORKING.**

 As this is a Half-Life 2/Source Engine mod, a file named LICENCE-VALVE.md is included which includes Valve's Source 1 SDK licence.
 All code written by Valve and Bitl are covered by this licence.
 Code used in FIREFIGHT RELOADED may be used for your Source Engine game/mod, however you must give credit to Bitl if you do use code from this mod into your Source SDK project.